Maximal entropy in the moment body

 \section{Conclusion}

 Motivated by pre-conditioning strategies for semidefinite optimization, this paper reports on a specific problem class whose geometry is simple enough to allow for a comprehensive analysis.
-We consider the moment body membership oracle problem, which consists of determining whether a given vector of size $m$ belongs to a given linear projection of the spectraplex, the compact convex set of unit trace positive semdefinite matrices of size $n$-by-$n$.
+We consider the moment body membership oracle problem, which consists of determining whether a given vector of size $m$ belongs to a given linear projection of the spectraplex, the compact convex set of unit trace positive semidefinite matrices of size $n$-by-$n$.
 Inspired by maximum entropy techniques from quantum information theory, we propose to solve the problem by minimizing on the whole $m$-dimensional space a dual smooth strictly convex log-partition function.
 Geometric curvature analysis reveals how key input data quantities can be modified to improve the problem conditioning.
 After pre-conditioning, we can solve the convex dual problem with L-BFGS, a widely used first-order algorithm approximating second-order information with limited gradient evaluation and storage.